garrandall/popular-music-data/tracks/you-are-in-my-system-robert-palmer.md

 I know will take time
 But you know I can wait, now
 You're on my mind
 You are in my system
 I just want you to know that,
 You are in my system
 Got me burning, I'm on fire
 You, you're in my system
 You're everything I need
-You, oooohhhh, you're in my system, system
+You, oh, you're in my system, system
 Don't you, Don't you, don't you know that, babe.
 It's a romantic vision of me and you
 It happens all the time